 Minimum credit scoreNot disclosed

-While there is not an explicit revenue requirement shared publicly, PNC says that it wants to see upward or stable trends in terms of revenue, and your Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) should be more than the projected principal and interest payments on the loan.
+For most business lending products, says that it wants to see “upward or stable trends” in terms of revenue, and your Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) should be more than the projected principal and interest payments on the loan.

 Required documents